mcnameel/Minimax-AI-Checkers/readme.md

-# Note this is an old project from college
+**Archive Notice:** This is an archived project from college in 2019.
+It was a learning experience to dive deeper into making a computationally expensive c++ project.
+While it's no longer maintained, it's preserved here for reference.

 # Checkers AI with Minimax